V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 For the frontend, I used [Streamlit](https://streamlit.io/), a powerful framework for building data applications.
 The backend is built with Python (FastAPI), using libraries such as [SQLAlchemy](https://www.sqlalchemy.org/) for database interactions.
 The cloud part is implemented using [AWS RDS](https://aws.amazon.com/rds/) for hosting the database, and [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for interacting with AWS services.

-The LLM model used in this project is [Google Gemini](https://ai.google.dev/gemini), which is a powerful language model that can understand and generate natural language text.
-The model is used to interpret user queries, translate them into SQL queries, and generate responses based on the results of the queries.
+The main LLM provider used in this project is [Google Gemini](https://ai.google.dev/gemini), which provides powerful language models that can understand and generate natural language text.
+The models are used to interpret user queries, translate them into SQL queries, and generate responses based on the results of the queries.
 Gemini was chosen because it seamlessly integrates with Python functions and have a robust API for interacting with the backend.

+Along with the main LLM provider, I also implemented a factory pattern to allow for easy integration of other LLM providers in the future.
+This way, the chatbot can be easily extended to support multiple LLM providers without changing the core logic of the application.

 ## Installation and Setup
 To run the application locally, you only need to create a `.env` file in the root directory or export the following environment variables in your terminal and create a virtual environment with the required dependencies: